Deep Ensembles for Epistemic Uncertainty: A Frequentist Perspective: Algorithm and Theoretical Results

 Theorem~\ref{thm:asymptotics} suggests that asymptotically correct estimation of the Fisher information and true model probabilities can thus be used to construct first order accurate estimators of mutual information.
-In light of this, we propose a bootstrap based estimator which we denote by $\I_b(\xt,\data)$. \\ Our estimation procedure proceeds by first sampling weights $\xi$ from the symmetric Dirichlet with concentration parameter 1.
-Denote our MLE of $\theta$ over the bootstrapped dataset as $\thetab$ (for example, as obtained by minimizing cross-entropy loss).
+In light of this, we consider a bootstrap based estimator which we denote by $\I_b(\xt,\data)$. \\ Estimation proceeds by first sampling weights $\xi$ from the symmetric Dirichlet with concentration parameter 1.
+Denote the MLE of $\theta$ over the bootstrapped dataset as $\thetab$ (for example, as obtained by minimizing cross-entropy loss).
 We denote the distribution of this estimate (induced by the randomness in the weights) given the data $\data$ as $p(\thetab|\data)$.
 Then,